 I taught myself how to sew during recovery as well.
 Eventually, my hand-sewn bags and hand-dyed yarn filled my Etsy shop.

 Why do I call my shop and knitting podcast Adelaide Cottage?

-My grandfather passed away when I was just 3 months old, but my late grandmother owned our family cottage in Fort Erie, Ontario on Adelaide Street.
+My late grandmother owned our family cottage in Fort Erie, Ontario.
+It was located on Adelaide Street.
 We always referred to it as "The Cottage".
 My mom drove my sister and I there almost every day in the summers and most of my childhood memories happened there.